Timardo/Thermos/README.md

 ## Known bugs.

+-CPFix plugin deletes all meta from an item picked up from the ground.
+-TragicMC dimensions are throwing timeout exceptions due to long loading time

-⚫ If you find any, open an issue
+⚫ If you find more, open an issue